 Bounding the the second and third term by the RHS with Lemmas \ref{lemma:31ss} and \ref{lemma:convergence_rate} respectively concludes the proof.

-\textbf{Remark.} MAC has a tighter dependence on mixing time with $\wo{\sqrt{\tau_{mix}}}$ compared to the $\wo{\tau_{mix}^2}$ in \cite{bai2023regret} despite having no prior knowledge of mixing time due to the combination of MLMC gradient estimation and Adagrad stepsize.
+\textbf{Remark.} With Theorem \ref{theorem_1_statement}, we can recover the $\bo{T^{-\frac{1}{4}}}$ as in \cite{bai2023regret}.
+Furthermore, MAC has a tighter dependence on mixing time with $\wo{\sqrt{\tau_{mix}}}$ compared to the $\wo{\tau_{mix}^2}$ in \cite{bai2023regret} despite having no prior knowledge of mixing time due to the combination of MLMC gradient estimation and Adagrad stepsize.
 Similar to \cite{bai2023regret}, the independent $\mathcal{E}_{app}^{actor} \geq 0$ term accounts for the general policy parameterization.
 However, our bound has no dependence on hitting time like \cite{bai2023regret} as their dependence was a result of their advantage estimation algorithm described in Section \ref{section:ppgae}.